sccannan/MTGA-Deck-Randomizer/README.md

 ## Usage
 ### Installation
 * This program requires python3, which a guide for installation can be downloaded [HERE](https://wiki.python.org/moin/BeginnersGuide/Download)
-* This program requires tkinter, which a guide for installation can be downloaded [HERE](https://tkdocs.com/tutorial/install.html)

 ### Running the program
 * To run the program in Windows, simply double click on "randomizer.py".
 For Linux/MacOS, in the terminal navigate to the directory where "randomizer.py" is and do "python3 randomizer.py"